 This article was written during the Queensland response to the COVID-19 pandemic and reflects the information available at the date of publication.
 Please check the Queensland Government COVID-19 webpage for updated information and current health advice regarding COVID-19 in Queensland.

-Coronavirus (COVID-19) has affected people from many countries around the world.
+COVID-19 has affected people from many countries around the world.
 There are lots of people talking about it: health organisations like us, governments, the media, people on social media, your family and friends.

 When so many people are talking, it can be tricky to figure out what you need to pay attention to, and sometimes it is hard to understand the information you’re being told.
 We’ve gathered all the facts you should know about COVID-19.
-As this is a new virus and we are learning things about it all the time, we will make sure we keep this information up-to-date.

 Why did the name change from novel coronavirus to COVID-19, and what is SARS-CoV-2?